heroku/heroku-jvm-application-deployer/README.md

 ## Other Useful Commands

-+  `mvn heroku:dashboard` will open the Dashboard for the app on Heroku.com
++  `mvn heroku:dashboard` opens the Dashboard for the application on Heroku.com
-+  `mvn heroku:eclipse-launch-config` will
++  `mvn heroku:eclipse-launch-config` generates launch configurations for Eclipse IDE
++  `mvn heroku:create-slug` builds the slug file without deploying it
++  `mvn heroku:deploy-slug` deploys a slug already created by `create-slug` or `deploy` and deploy it.
+This command does not work with the `deploy-war` goal.

 ## Hacking